johanssonfridamaria/project-weather-app-1/README.md

 # Weather App
-Private project, borrowed idea from Technigo.
+Private project, borrowed idea & design from Technigo.

 ## Project:
 I built a web app with Weather forecast for the users current location for current day and 7 days forward.